- Payment of family benefits

 - to your Estonian bank account;

-- to the bank account of another person of your choice if you submit to us a digitally signed application, an application at our customer service office or a notarised application;
+- to the Estonian bank account of another person of your choice if you submit to us a digitally signed application, an application at our customer service office or a notarised application.
+To foreign bank account of another person we do not pay family benefits;

 - to your foreign bank account at your expense.